-It’s important that you share copies of your documents with your chosen attorney, family, friends, carers and your doctors.
+It’s important that you share copies of your advance care planning documents with your family, friends, carers and your doctors.
 This will ensure everyone is aware of your values, preferences and treatment decisions.

 Making changes and revoking documents

 We recommend that you review your decisions and documents regularly.
-This is particularly important if there is a change in your health, personal or living situation.
+Ideally this should be every 2 - 4 years or if there are changes to your health, personal or living situation.

-You can change or revoke these documents at any time by completing a new document.
-The most recent dated document overrides the older document.
+You can change these documents at any time by completing a new document.

 Your Advance Health Directive ends when you revoke it, it expires (if an expiry date is included) or you die.
 You can revoke a previous Advance Health Directive when you complete a new Advance Health Directive by ticking the ‘revoke previous version’ tick box on the front page.